World Vision is Empowering Communities to Promote Peace in South Darfur

 According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), between January and August 2022 more than 177,000 people have been forced to flee their homes, while 377 people were killed and another 431 were injured due to conflict in six states in Sudan.

-World Vision, with support from the United Nations Development Programme (UNDP), implements the Darfur Community Peace-Building and Stabilization Fund in Kubum and Ed Elfursan in South Darfur, Sudan.
-The project is aimed at promoting peace between the 30 different communities in the area by using community-based resolution committees.
+The Darfur Community Peace-Building and Stabilization Fund in Kubum and Ed Elfursan in South Darfur is aimed at promoting peace between the 30 different communities in the area by using community-based resolution committees.
 These committees, composed of local administrators, religious leaders, women and youth representatives from the different ethnic groups, are trained by World Vision on conflict resolution and how to promote peaceful co-existence.

 One of those trained is Sheikh Ahmed, the head of the Nurly village committee in Ed Elfursan.

 “Previously the methods we used to resolve conflict were not objective as we'd only rely on one source.
 After the training by World Vision, I’m now equipped with knowledge on conflict resolution.
 Conflict is now resolved in a systematic way by collecting information from all parties and conducting follow-up meetings until the issue is resolved.
 I have been empowered to contribute to my community on peace building matters,” says Sheikh Ahmed.

 Nafisa Mohammed is the Nurly village committee secretary and a local teacher.
 According to Nafisa, prior to the project, women had limited roles in peace-building gatherings in the community.
 However, with more training and inclusion of women in the community committees, women now have a voice and contribute to the peaceful resolution of conflict in Nurly village.